-New Regency financed The Sentinel for an estimated $60 million, with FOX distributing in most territories.
-The Michael Douglas vehicle opened in the US in 2,819 theaters and was tracking poorly, but opened slightly above expectations with a soft $14,367,854 — placing #3 for the weekend led by new opener Silent Hill and holdover Scary Movie 4.
-The Sentinel also opened against the flop satire American Dreamz, which also featured a plot about assassinating the president.
-The pic declined 45.8% in its second frame to $7,787,208 and proved to have poor legs when it dropped 60.4% in its third frame to $3,086,304.
+New Regency financed The Sentinel for an estimated $60m, with Fox distributing in most territories.
+The Michael Douglas vehicle opened in the US in 2,819 theaters and was tracking poorly, but opened slightly above expectations with a soft $14,367,854.
+The film declined 45.8% in its second frame to $7,787,208 and proved to have poor legs when it dropped 60.4% in its third frame to $3,086,304.
 The Sentinel closed its run with $36,280,697.
-Overseas, the film pulled in soft numbers in most markets, where it opened to a terrible $683,361 in Australia and closed with $1,802,215 and grossed a poor $3,888,286 in the UK.
-Spain posted the highest overseas numbers with a soft $6,255,372 and the overseas cume was just $41.8 million bringing the worldwide gross to $78 million.
-FOX would see back about $43 million after theaters take their cut of the gross – leaving part of their P&A spend in the red.
-The film pulled in $21.1 million in domestic home video sales.
+Overseas, the film pulled in poor numbers in most markets, where it opened to a terrible $683,361 in Australia and closed with $1,802,215 and grossed a poor $3,888,286 in the UK.
+Spain posted the highest overseas numbers with a soft $6,255,372 and the overseas total was just $41.8m bringing the worldwide gross to $78m, where Regency would see back about $43m after theaters take their cut of the gross – leaving much of their ad spend and budget in the red and even less after Fox receives their distribution fee.